 Our curriculum at St Peter’s has been developed with the engagement and progress of our children in mind.

-It has been created from the national curriculum (2014) and designed to maximise learning opportunities which build year on year.
+It has been based on the national curriculum (2014) and designed to maximise learning opportunities which build year on year.

 Our curriculum is underpinned by our Christian values and our St Peter’s way which focuses on key learning behaviours.